ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 (5) High average housing cost for rented dwellings.

 We are also interested in knowing where the two transit access variables are ranked among the numeric features.
 It turns out that among 462 numeric features, number of services per capita ranks 20, coefficient is 0.0060.
-Number of stops per capita has zero coefficient.
+However, the number of stops per capita has zero coefficient.

 ### Random Forest model